Yellow Chili's

 Cooked Boba in a bowl.

-• In a pan with medium heat, add 1 cup of brown sugar and mix until it melts
+• Place a pan over medium heat.
+Add brown sugar and stir continuously until it melts completely, ensuring it doesn’t burn.

 Stirring the Brown Sugar in a pan.